yixxxxxxxx/PyZMAT/README.md

 (placeholder)

 PyZMAT should work independently if you only wish to use its coordinate transform capabilities.
 Please install this package in a working MACE or AIMNet2 conda environment if you wish to use ML-FFs.

+## Acknowledgements

+Benjamin Tan for calculating the analytical first derivatives [citation].